hoangdinhphi92/simple_gallery/README.md

 An easy way to display widgets as a gallery in full-screen with Hero animation, including pinch, zoom, drag & double tap to zoom.

-It also can show any widgets instead of an image type, such as Container, Text, a SVG or Video,...
+It also can show any widgets, such as Image, Container, Text, a SVG or Video,...

+## Features

+* Show a list of widgets in GridView (Allow to custom the GridView properties)
+* Allow to custom each item in GridView  using `itemBuilder`
+* By clicking to GridView item to show each detail widget in full-screen in a PageView
+* Allow to custom the detail widget using `detailDecoration`
+* Use pinch & zoom to zoom in and out of images(widgets)
+* Enable to drag up & down the detail widget with opacity background to back to GridView with Hero animation
+* Allow to scroll with page snap to view each detail widget in PageView
+* Fully customizable loading/progress indicator
+* Allow double tapping to zoom
+* No dependencies besides Flutter

 <p align="center">